NEW: A 1982 file recounts how a Scout leader was accused of molesting boys

 “While some have attempted to categorize these files as a ‘treasure trove’ of information about pedophiles and their actions, that simply is not the case,” Warren said.
 “These files tell us precisely what researchers already knew, and have known for many years: some small number of men will use a position of trust and access to young people to pursue illegal sexual gratification.
 This is a sad reality that has been with us throughout human history.”

 The Boy Scouts say they have improved their youth protection policies the past decade and have initiated such practices as third-party, computerized background checks on all new adult volunteers.
 Also, at least two adults are present at all scouting activities, the group said.

-The Scouts instituted character reference checks for Scoutmasters in 1911 and, by the 1920s, began using an ineligible volunteers list deemed not having "the moral, emotional or character values for membership," the group said.
+The Scouts, founded by congressional charter in 1910, instituted character reference checks for Scoutmasters in 1911 and, by the 1920s, began using an ineligible volunteers list deemed not having “the moral, emotional or character values for membership,” the group said.